 Foreseeability is an important component of proximate cause.

-Most jurisdictions say that a defendant’s acts are not the proximate cause of an accident unless the defendant could have foreseen that his/her acts or omissions would have resulted in the accident.
+Most jurisdictions say that a defendant’s acts are not the proximate cause of an accident unless the defendant could have foreseen that their acts or omissions would have resulted in the accident.

-In some cases, an unforeseeable or intervening cause results in the plaintiff’s injuries.
-In these cases, the defendant would typically not be liable to an injured party since he/she reasonably could not have predicted the unlikely superseding cause.
+In some cases, an unforeseeable or intervening cause results in your injuries.
+In these cases, the defendant would typically not be liable to you since they reasonably could not have predicted the unlikely superseding cause.
 Superseding causes usually involve:

 - acts of God,